Family resource center to host drive-in movie

 Sound for the feature will be broadcast through vehicles’ radios as well as piped over the fairground’s speaker system.

-For more information about this event or to purchase tickets, visit www.thepromisecenter.org/drivein or call PRC at 301-290-0040.
+For more information about this event or to purchase tickets, go to www.thepromisecenter.org/drivein or call PRC at 301-290-0040.

 JESSE YEATMAN